-Bill Rodgers, Lisa Rainsberger (last american female to win the Boston Marathon) and Greg Meyer, to name a few did not have social media during their heydey.
+Bill Rodgers, Lisa Rainsberger (last American female to win the Boston Marathon) and Greg Meyer, to name a few did not have social media during their time.

 They put in the miles and workouts and were not concerned with telling the world about how many miles they ran in a week or what paces they hit their tempo runs in.

 6. High vs low mileage

 Do not get caught up with feeling as though you need to run 100+ mile weeks to garner top marathon times.

 There are world-class marathoners who can run 50 miles a week and pull off times that other runners putting in 120 miles a week cannot duplicate.